niemopen/niem-api/README.md

 # NIEM API 2.0

 This is a Java Spring Boot REST API and backend implementation for NIEM tool functionality.
-It includes support for model management, search, transformations, migrations, and validation.
+It includes support for NIEM and NIEM-based community models, search, transformations, NIEM subset migrations, and validation.

 ## Purpose